jbelyeu/SV-plaudit/README.md

 Usage:
 ```
-python retrieval.py > retrieved_data.csv
+python retrieval.py -c [config_file] > retrieved_data.csv
 ```

 The `-f` (filters) option allows you to pass in key-value pairs to filter the results.
 The following example shows only results from a project named "my_project":
 ```
-python retrieval.py  -f "project","my_project" > retrieved_data.csv
+python retrieval.py  -f "project","my_project" -c [config_file] > retrieved_data.csv
 ```

 ## More options
 ### Annotate a VCF with the scoring results
 The results of scoring can be added to a VCF file as annotations in the INFO field.
-This annotation requires the output file from score retrieval and accesses the `config.json` file.
+This annotation requires the output file from score retrieval.
+The `config.json` file is not required.
 ```
 python SV-plaudit/annotate.py -s retrieved_data.txt -v NA12878.trio.svt.vcf.gz -a new.vcf -o mean -n 1,0,1
 ```